 - Gather supplies.
 Consider cash, torches, radios, batteries, non-perishable food and bottled water.
 Have enough to last you several days.
 Avoid venturing out as much as possible.

 - Prepare a go-bag with essential items for immediate travel if you're forced to evacuate.

 - Know where your identity documents are, including your passport.
 Keep them safe and close to hand.

 - If you're in an apartment, familiarise yourself with the emergency exits.

 If you're told to evacuate an area, do so as soon as safely possible.
 Take official warnings seriously.

 Regularly check our travel advice for your location for the latest information on the situation.
 Follow instructions given to you by the local authorities unless we advise otherwise.

 Try to avoid situations where you have to engage with security forces.
 If it's unavoidable, follow their instructions and leave the area as soon as possible.

-If you don’t follow their instructions, you could be putting your safety at risk.
+If you don't follow their instructions, you could risk your safety.
 Authorities may use force or detain you.
-The Australian Government can’t get you out of jail.
+The Australian Government can't get you out of jail.

 5. Stay up to date